List of Orange Is the New Black episodes

-Orange Is the New Black is an American comedy-drama television series created by Jenji Kohan, which premiered on July 11, 2013, on Netflix.
+Orange Is the New Black is an American comedy-drama television series created by Jenji Kohan for Netflix.
 The series, based on Piper Kerman's memoir Orange Is the New Black: My Year in a Women's Prison (2010), follows Piper Chapman (Taylor Schilling).
 A happily engaged New Yorker, Chapman is suddenly sent to a women's federal prison for transporting a suitcase full of drug money across international borders 10 years prior for her girlfriend at the time, Alex Vause (Laura Prepon).

-The series was renewed for a seventh and final season, which was released on July 26, 2019.